JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

       * `Ref{Any}`
       * argument list must be a valid Julia object (or `C_NULL`)
-      * cannot be used for an output parameter, unless the user is able to manage to separately arrange for the object to be GC-preserved
+      * cannot be used for an output parameter, unless the user is able to separately arrange for the object to be GC-preserved
   * `T*`

       * `Ref{T}`, where `T` is the Julia type corresponding to `T`